 Students who wish to strengthen their major or supplement their professional preparation may select an approved minor from the following list.
+It is recommended that students request an additional advisor from the field of the minor.

 American Studies Minor

 American Studies is an interdisciplinary program.
 It relies on multiple perspectives to explore cultural life, whose complexity defies the boundaries of traditional disciplines.
 Students who minor in American Studies are well positioned to pursue successful careers in government, education, business, history, journalism, English, and the fine arts.